maunikms/terrafrom-projects/README.md

 # Key Highlights:

-Organization: Structured to streamline infrastructure provisioning and management.
+<b>Organization:</b> Structured to streamline infrastructure provisioning and management.</br>
-Personal Projects: Custom configurations and templates tailored for specific use cases and experiments.
+<b>Personal Projects</b>: Custom configurations and templates tailored for specific use cases and experiments.</br>
-Private Repository: Limited access for personal use and experimentation.
+<b>Private Repository:</b> Limited access for personal use and experimentation.

 # Included Projects:

-1. TerraSnack: Snack Game on S3 with Terraform
+1. <b>TerraSnack:</b> Snack Game on AWS S3 with Terraform

 # Usage: